teleportsing/AWS-codecommit-lab/README.md

 According to Microsofts website , Visual Studio Code combines the streamlined Uof a modern editor with rich code assistance and navigation , and an integrateddebugging experience - without the need for a full IDE .
 It is currently free and it runson Windows , Mac , and Linux .
 It includes features for working with Git coderepositories , so it is a convenient tool for learning AWS Codecommit , but numerousother Git tools are available ( free and commercial ) that work similarly with AWSCodecommit .
 This lab is not meant to be a complete introduction to Visual StudioCode

-# Task 1 : Create an AWS Codecommitrepository
+# Task 1 : Create an AWS Codecommit repository

 In this task , you will create a Code Commit repository using the Code Commitconsole